renchizhhhh/OpenChessRobot/README.md

 #### The recognition model
 The pretrained models for chess piece recognition can be downloaded from the following link:
-[Dropbox](https://www.dropbox.com/scl/fo/geicpxrobiv3n9vakq1pm/ACFaP1q_Szi29d68J7h3DZg?rlkey=tfe3l1jgpghslqs6mu7te2tys&dl=0).
+[4TU ResearchData](https://data.4tu.nl/datasets/1cb5bf64-468e-462a-a82e-c847d88a7a86).
 We provide the pretrained models trained on the synthetic dataset and the finetuned models on our chess set.
 The chess set we use can be found in the following links: [Chessboard](https://schaakshop.nl/schaakborden/Schaakbord-SB10) (currently out of stock) and [Chess pieces](https://schaakshop.nl/Schaakstukken-Staunton-4b).

 #### The ArUco marker
-Download the markers from [Dropbox](https://www.dropbox.com/scl/fo/efnhkak6r7a6kxxz50t2o/ANeLlaBsOktlCE3Xe9s6fsg?rlkey=e4pchwyg2ebrtjdsbwb36qsv9&dl=0).
+The markers used to localize the chess board are in the `3d_print_and_markers` folder.
 Print and place these markers at the edge of the chessboard, as shown in the demo video.
 Remember to update the `MARKER_SIZE` in the configurations.

 ## Use the Robot
 ### Preparation